Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Estimating Customer Patience with Silent Abandonment

-Assume that $W$ and $T$ are independent, as is frequently done in right-censoring survival analysis (e.g., \citealp{smith_2002,Mandelbaum2013Data,Yefenof2018}).
+Assume that $W$ and $\tau$ are independent, as is frequently done in right-censoring survival analysis (e.g., \citealp{smith_2002,Mandelbaum2013Data,Yefenof2018}).
 Moreover, this is a natural assumption in contact centers since patience is decided by the individual customer while the virtual wait time is decided by the company.
-This is indeed the case in our contact centers where no delay information is provided to the customer, such as her place in queue (that may remind her that she is waiting in the queue).
+This is indeed the case in our contact centers where no delay information, such as their place in queue, is provided to the customer.
 Additionally, we assume that $Y$ and $W$ are independent.
-That is, the decision of a customer to indicate whether she is abandoning the queue is independent of her wait time.
-For example, a customer might tend to leave windows open in the computer even if she is not using them; therefore, this tendency would be independent of the wait time.
-We assume that $Y$ and $W$ are independent for tractability reasons; currently we don't have evidence to support this assumption and suggest that it be relaxed in future research.
+That is, the decision of a customer to indicate whether they abandoned the queue is independent of their wait time.
+For example, a customer might tend to leave windows open in the computer even if they are not using them; therefore, this tendency would be independent of the wait time.
+The independence assumption of $Y$ and $W$ is for tractability reasons; currently, we do not have evidence to support this assumption and suggest that it be relaxed in future research.
 Finally, let $U$ be the system's observed time.
-For each arriving customer $i$ we observe the vector of data $(U_{i},Y_{i},\Delta_{i})$, $i=1,...,n$.
+For each arriving customer $i$, we observe the vector of data $(U_{i},Y_{i},\Delta_{i})$, $i=1,...,n$.
 We also assume that our sample of customers is homogeneous: all customers have the same patience parameter $\theta$ and abandonment indicator $q$.